 When used together these four tips will help you improve how efficiently you write exercise programs.
 But, out of all the tips provided the one that yields the best returns is improving your competency.

 As a coach, you “cannot fake it until you make it.”
 Your clients are expecting results and if you don’t deliver they will go elsewhere.
 Thankfully, improving your competency is totally within your control.
-Take the first step towards improving your competency today and download our free Coach’s Toolkit.
+Take the first step towards improving your competency today and sign up for our free Professional Coaching Blueprint.